shym3q/psiw/README.md

 ```

 ## About
-There is a `PROTOCOL` file in this repo containing details about the code (for polish native speakers, so far).
+- There is a `PROTOCOL` file in this repo containing details about the code (for polish native speakers, so far).
+- The code was tested mainly on Arch Linux and compiled with `GCC` (version 13.2.1).

 ## TODO
 - [x] Connecting clients to the server.